bytex-solutions/snamp/docs/adapters/nrdp-adapter.md

 NRDP Resource Adapter
 ====
 NRDP Resource Adapter allows to collect monitoring and management information from all resources connected to SNAMP using [passive check](http://nagios.sourceforge.net/docs/3_0/passivechecks.html).
 It utilizes [Nagiod Remote Data Processing](https://assets.nagios.com/downloads/nrdp/docs/NRDP_Overview.pdf) technology.
-So, you need to configure NRDP agent to receive information in XML format from SNAMP.
+So, you need to configure NRDP remote server to receive information in XML format from SNAMP.

-The resource adapter sends check information about connected resources in XML to NRDP agent at the specified period of time.
+The resource adapter sends check information about connected resources in XML format to NRDP agent at the specified period of time.

-Nagios Resource Adapter supports the following features (if they are supported by managed resources too):
+NRDP Resource Adapter supports the following features (if they are supported by managed resources too):

 Feature | Description
 ---- | ----